saramic/real-code-runner/README.md

 - http://localhost:3000/admin - to manage users, challenges and view
   submissions and runs
-- http://localhost:3000/demo - a demo of what the frontend for submitting submissions might look like
 - http://localhost:3000/prototype - for external users to use runner as API

 ---